WaterPistolAI/woocommerce-api-manager-python/README.md

-# WC API Manager Python SDK
+# WC API Manager Python Library

-This is a Python SDK for interacting with the WC API Manager.
+This is a Python Library for interacting with the WC API Manager.

 ## Features